The Land Report Looks at the Obama Cabinet

 THE DEPARTMENT: A powerhouse both in Washington and in rural America, the USDA does everything from providing support to family farmers to regulating food safety.

 THE NEW SECRETARY: Vilsack was a two-term governor of Iowa when, in 2006, he became a Democratic presidential primary opponent of Obama.
-His campaign fizzled almost immediately and he dropped out after three months, eventually becoming co-chairman of Senator Hillary Clinton’s campaign.
-Apparently the new president isn’t holding any grudges against Vilsack.
+He dropped out after three months, eventually becoming co-chairman of Senator Hillary Clinton’s campaign.
+Apparently the new president isn’t holding any grudges.

 THE EXPECTATIONS: The challenges for Vilsack are significant thanks to the current recession.
 The credit crisis has squeezed farmers; once-hot commodities are now sinking in value; and farmers big and small are cutting jobs to stay profitable.
 That’s put rural America, which depends on federal policymakers for direction, market regulation, and, often, hard cash, in a worrisome mood.